 The complex houses irreplaceable works of art such as mosaics, ancient icons, and the best collection of early liturgical objects, chalices and reliquaries.
 The oldest icon on an Old Testament theme is also preserved there.
 The monastery contains many pieces of Crusader art, by far the largest collection in existence.
 The monastery is a UNESCO World Heritage site.

 In addition to the main chapel there are twelve other chapels within the Monastery.
 The most important is the Chapel of the Burning Bush.
-Aetheria, a 4th century pilgrim from Spain, tells us of his visiting this site: “We had to advance deep into the valley for there are many hermit cells and a shrine at the site of the Bush.
+Aetheria, a 4th century pilgrim from Spain, tells us of her visit to this site: “We had to advance deep into the valley for there are many hermit cells and a shrine at the site of the Bush.
 The Bush is verdant to this day.
 This is the Bush of which I have spoken earlier, the one from which God in a flame of fire spoke to Moses.
 The Bush is in a very beautiful garden in front of the Church”

 Although known as “Saint Catherine’s Monastery” it’s true official name is the “Sacred Monastery of the God-Trodden Mount Sinai.”
 It is located at the foot of Mount Sinai in the southern Sinai Peninsula which in the present day is governed by Egypt.